-- 1. On the ThinOS client, launch a PCoIP session or a Blast session. - 2.
-In the system tray, click the PCoIP icon to view the active PCoIP sessions, or click the VMware icon to view the active Blast sessions. - 3.
+- 1. On the ThinOS client, launch a Horizon PCoIP session or a Blast session. - 2.
+In the system tray, click the VMware icon to view the active Blast sessions and Horizon PCoIP sessions.
+If you are using Horizon PCoIP desktop with VMware Horizon Session SDK pkg, click the PCoIP icon in the system tray. - 3.
 Select a session from the menu. - 4.
-Enable Relative Mouse. - NOTE: To disable the relative mouse feature, press Ctrl+ Alt key combination in a Blast session or press Ctrl + Alt+Down key combination in a PCoIP session.
+Enable Relative Mouse.

+NOTE: To disable the relative mouse feature, press Ctrl+ Alt key combination in a Blast session or press Ctrl +Alt+Down key combination in a PCoIP session.